-Section 1 - Commencement of Cases: A representation case is commenced by filing a representation petition with the board on a form prescribed by the board.
-The form shall include, at a minimum, the following information: the petitioner's name, address, phone number, state, affiliation, if any, and representative, if any;; a description of the proposed appropriate bargaining unit and any existing recognized or certified bargaining unit; the geographic work locations, occupational groups, and estimated numbers of employees in the proposed unit and any existing bargaining unit; a statement of whether or not there is a collective bargaining agreement in effect covering any of the employees in the proposed or any existing bargaining unit and, if so, the name, address and phone number of the labor organization that is party to such agreement; a statement of what action the petition is requesting.
+- A. Statutory definition: The terms defined in Section 10-7E-4 NMSA 1978 and Section 2.60.040 of the Hobbs Municipal Code, shall have the meanings set forth therein. - B. Additional definitions: The additional definitions set forth in Section 1.7 herein shall apply to this Part 2 as well. - 2.8 COMMENCEMENT OF CASE: A representation case is commenced by filing a representation petition with the director on a form prescribed by the director.
+The form shall include, at a minimum, the following information: the petitioner's name, address, phone number, state or national affiliation, if any, and representative, if any; the name, address and phone number of the public employer or public employers whose employees are affected by the petition; a description of the proposed appropriate bargaining unit and any existing recognized or certified bargaining unit; the geographic work locations, occupational groups, and estimated numbers of employees in the proposed unit and any existing bargaining unit; a statement of whether or not there is a collective bargaining agreement in effect covering any of the employees in the proposed or any existing bargaining unit and, if so, the name, address and phone number of the labor organization that is party to such agreement; a statement of what action the petition is requesting.
 In addition, a petition seeking a certification or decertification election, shall be supported by a thirty percent showing of interest in the existing or proposed bargaining unit.
-A petition shall contain a signed declaration by the person filing the petition that its contents are true and correct to the best of their knowledge and, in the case of a decertification petition that the filer is a member of the labor organization to whom the decertification petition applies.
-The board shall appoint a designee to oversee the representation proceedings as set forth in this chapter, and the designee shall have the authority to do so.
+A petition shall contain a signed declaration by the person filing the petition that its contents are true and correct to the best of his or her knowledge and, in the case of a decertification petition that the filer is a member of the labor organization to whom the decertification petition applies.

-Section 2 - Service of Petition: Upon filing a petition, the petitioner shall serve it upon APS and any incumbent labor organization.
-Within 10 days of the filing of a petition, the board or designee shall cause notice of the filing of the petition to be sent to any other interested party.

-Section 3 - Filing of Collective Bargaining Agreement: Along with a representation petition, the petitioner shall file with the board a copy of any collective bargaining agreement, then in effect or recently expired, covering any of the employees in the petitioned-for unit.

-Section 4 - Showing of Interest: With the petition and at the same time the petition is filed, the petitioner shall deposit with the board a showing of interest consisting of signed, dated statements, which may be in the form of cards or a petition, by at least thirty percent of the employees in the proposed unit stating, in the case of a petition for a certification election, that each such employee wishes to be represented for the purposes of collective bargaining by the petitioning labor organization, and, in the case of a petition for a decertification election, that each such employee wishes a decertification election.
+- 2.9 SERVICE OF PETITION: Upon filing a petition, the petitioner shall serve it upon the employer and any incumbent labor organization.
+Within 10 days of the filing of a petition, the director shall cause notice of the filing of the petition to be sent to any other interested party. - 2.10 FILING OF COLLECTIVE BARGAINING AGREEMENT: Along with a representation petition, the petitioner shall file with the director a copy of any collective bargaining agreement, then in effect or recently expired, covering any of the employees in the petitioned-for unit. - 2.11 SHOWING OF INTEREST: With the petition and at the same time the petition is filed, the petitioner shall deposit with the director a showing of interest consisting of signed, dated statements, which may be in the form of cards or a petition, by at least thirty percent of the employees in the proposed unit stating, in the case of a petition for a certification election, that each such employee wishes to be represented for the purposes of collective bargaining by the petitioning labor organization, and, in the case of a petition for a decertification election, that each such employee wishes a decertification election.
 Each signature shall be separately dated.
 So long as it meets the above requirements, a showing of interest may be in the form of signature cards or a petition or other writing, or a combination of written forms.
 No showing of interest need be filed in support of a petition for amendment of certification or unit clarification.